moonbitlang/moonbit-docs/next/language/ffi-and-wasm-host.md

 # Foreign Function Interface(FFI)

+What we've introduced is about describing pure computation.
+In reality, you'll need to interact with the real world.
+However, the "world" is different for each backend (C, JS, Wasm, WasmGC) and is sometimes based on runtime ([Wasmtime](https://wasmtime.dev/), Deno, Browser, etc.).

 You can use foreign function in MoonBit through FFI to interact with the hosting runtime when embedded inside the browser or command line applications through [Wasmtime](https://wasmtime.dev/) or similar projects.

-⚠ Warning: MoonBit is still in early stage, so the content may be outdated.

 ## Init function

-For WebAssembly backend, it means that it will be executed **before** the instance is available, meaning that the FFIs that relies on the instance's exportations can not be used at this stage;
+For WebAssembly backend, it is compiled as [start function](https://webassembly.github.io/spec/core/syntax/modules.html#start-function), meaning that it will be executed **before** the instance is available, and the FFIs that relies on the instance's exportations can not be used at this stage;
 for JavaScript backend, it means that it will be executed during the importation stage.

-## FFI

-### Declare Foreign Reference
+## Declare Foreign Reference

 You can declare a foreign reference type like this: